ikuehl/KAScriptLib/README.md

 - parsing DOM trees as a result of database query
 - showing Windows dialogues
 - adding traces through connections between different flavours of requirements and between requirements and design elements
-- removing Version Control flag from packages.
+- removing Version Control flag from packages
+- a minimal unit test framework let you write test cases with assertions.